Welcome to Volume 8 of Executed to Suppress His Message.

 But isn’t this a rather strange comparison?
 And how could an agricultural tree compare with the great Egyptian Pharaoh?

-Perhaps you noticed how Eden’s trees were jealous of Pharaoh.
-But wooden trees do not possess any emotions.
-So let’s stop and think for a bit.
-If the trees possessed emotions, then they must represent intelligent beings capable of having such emotions.
+And did you notice how Eden’s trees were jealous of Pharaoh?
+But trees do not possess emotions.
+So perhaps we should pause and consider this story more carefully?
+If the trees in this story possessed emotions, then they must represent intelligent beings capable of having such emotions.
 And given that Adam and Eve were the only humans in existence at this point in time, these intelligent beings had to be spirits.

 So there’s a lot more to the Garden of Eden story than Adam and Eve eating an apple from the wrong tree!